Employee engagement platform Culture Amp raises $100M at a $1.5B valuation – TechCrunch

 Surveys are answered anonymously and data is aggregated to protect the privacy of individual employees.
 To help companies act on the results they get, Culture Amp provides what it calls an “Inspiration Engine,” or practices that have worked for other companies.

-Since Culture Amp works with a large group of employers, it is able to create benchmarks by industry, size and region.
+Because Culture Amp works with a large group of employers, it is able to create benchmarks by industry, size and region.
 This allows companies to see how their employee engagement compares to others in the same space.

 Another feature, Skills Coach, is based on behavioral science research and helps managers develop “soft skills” through two-minute interactive exercises that are delivered by Slack or email.

-“The experience that employees have is the thing we want to up level, but the way we want to do it and what we’re focused on is lifting managers’ capability to delivery that employee experience,” Elzinga said.
+“The experience that employees have is the thing we want to up-level, but the way we want to do it and what we’re focused on is lifting managers’ capability to delivery that employee experience,” Elzinga said.
 Skills Coach was designed to fit into busy workdays and its usage has tripled over the past year, he added.

 “We think that for all the progress we have made, we’re still at the beginning of actually delivering on that employee experience,” he added.
 “I think the last two years have shown us how important mental well-being is, how important diversity and inclusion is, and how important it is for leaders to truly listen to their people and then to act on that and follow up.”